Strathclyde Institute of Pharmacy & Biomedical SciencesWorking with industry & organisations

 - Knowledge Transfer Partnerships - funding to improve their competitiveness and productivity through the better use of knowledge, technology and skills

 We're based in the Hamnett Wing of the John Arbuthnott Building, in our city centre campus.
 It's a purpose-built, world-class centre for research and development.
 Our state-of-the-art facilities are central to our aims of delivering speedier, more efficient drug discovery.
 Take a tour.

 A range of equipment, expertise and facilities can be accessed on a contract or collaborative basis.
 We provide a flexible approach that can include a one-off research project, joint research and development, or the formation of a consortium of stakeholders with common interests.
 Our partners benefit from access to cutting-edge facilities and the expertise of leading researchers who have extensive experience of working with companies.

 - EPSRC Continuous Manufacturing and Crystallisation (CMAC) National Centre - This world class facility is a one-stop shop with full characterisation capability.
 The CMAC National Facility offers contract research support through the delivery of services within crystallisation (batch & continuous), process development, formulation, product/process analysis and advanced materials characterisation.
 In particular, applying our expertise in crystallisation, PAT and high end analytical services.

 - Industrial Biotechnology Innovation Centre (IBioIC) Rapid Bioprocess Prototyping Centre (RBPC)

-Please get in touch with Debbie Stack, Knowledge Exchange Manager to discuss your requirements.
+Please get in touch with Debbie Stack, Business Development Manager to discuss your requirements.